Harvey Robinson

 Harvey Leigh Robinson (March 23, 1908 – April 25, 1979) was an American football player and coach.
 He served as the head coach at the University of Tennessee for two seasons, 1953 and 1954, compiling a career record of 10–10–1.
-Robinson replaced General Robert Neyland, who retired as head coach due to health reasons.
+Robinson replaced General Robert Neyland, who retired as head coach for health reasons.
 Robinson then served as an assistant coach at Florida under Bob Woodruff and then returned to Knoxville to serve on the staff of Bowden Wyatt.
 Robinson later became a scout for the NFL.